A

 further south.

-If there was a circling ocean
+If there was a circling ocean current, like

 there was north of arctic Norway, and also between Norway, Greenland,